Leonm99/CSGO-Wallpaper-Changer/README.md

   - [x] Wallpaper can even be changed when in game through the program!
   - [x] Accept WEBM file as wallpaper without extra folders.
   - [x] Material design.
   - [x] Color text mod by BananaGaming.
+Will be updated to newest version!

 # Features I want to add.